The Indian Rupee in Free Fall: Understanding the 2025 Crash and Its Wider Implications

 This was the official line offered by the Finance Ministry for much of 2025.

-Reality: Although the dollar has indeed strengthened, the rupee has underperformed almost every major and emerging-market currency.
-By December 2025 it was Asia’s worst performer and among the bottom five globally.
-Blaming only the dollar no longer holds.
+Reality: Although the dollar has strengthened, the rupee has lagged behind nearly every major and emerging-market currency.
+By December 2025, it was Asia’s worst performer and ranked among the bottom five globally.
+It is no longer valid to blame only the dollar.

 Historical average: 3–4 per cent per annum.

-2025 reality: More than 5 per cent in a single year, with intra-year swings far higher than the historical norm.
-The scale has moved beyond “managed”.
+2025 reality: More than 5 percent in a single year, with fluctuations during the year much greater than usual.
+The scale has gone beyond “managed”.

 The Direct Impact on Households and Businesses